China cuts lending benchmarks to revive faltering economy | Business

 China cuts lending benchmarks to revive faltering economy

-Beijing's strict 'zero-COVID' strategy remains a drag on consumption, and over recent weeks cases have rebounded again.
-Adding to the gloom, a slowdown in global growth and persistent supply-chain snags are undermining chances of a strong revival in China.
-A raft of data, released last week, showed the economy unexpectedly slowed in July and prompted some global investment banks, including Goldman Sachs and Nomura, to revise down their full-year GDP growth forecasts for China.

-Goldman Sachs lowered China's 2022 full-year GDP growth forecast to 3.0% from 3.3% previously, far below Beijing's target of around 5.5%.
-In a tacit acknowledgement of the challenge in meeting the GDP target, the government omitted a mention of it in a recent high profile policy meeting.
 The deeper cut to the mortgage reference rate underlines efforts by policymakers to stabilize the property sector after a string of defaults among developers and a slump in home sales hammered consumer demand.
+The central bank on Monday pledged to step up support for the economic recovery, which is at a critical stage, and urged major state banks to lead the way in stabilizing loan growth and safeguarding the reasonable financing needs of the property sector.

+Capital Economics' Yue said the weakness in loan demand is partly structural, "reflecting a loss of confidence in the housing market and the uncertainty caused by recurrent disruptions from China's zero-COVID strategy".
+"These are drags that can't be easily solved by monetary policy," Yue said.

-Goldmam Sachs economists also predicted more easing, but noted that policymakers were facing a testing time.
-The economist said the PBOC might not be in a "rush to deliver more interest rate cuts," because of "rising food prices and potential spillover effects from developed markets' monetary policy tightening."
+Goldman Sachs economists also predicted more easing, but noted that policymakers were facing a testing time.
+The economists said the PBOC might not be in a "rush to deliver more interest rate cuts," because of "rising food prices and potential spillover effects from developed markets' monetary policy tightening".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)